Apfelschuss/opendata-rest-api/README.md

 2. Open Postman and click import as shown red in the screenshot below.
 Import `Opendata_Realtime_Voting_Data_REST_API.postman_collection.json` from [this repository](Opendata_Realtime_Voting_Data_REST_API.postman_collectionjson).

 ![Import collection](screenshots/postman_import_collection.png)

+> There is also a [Postam team project](https://apfelschuss.postman.co/).
+Drop an email to apfelschuss.io@gmail.com if you want join.